Preparing Your Application

 Admissions Information

-The Statistics Department at Columbia University offers a Master of Arts Degree in Statistics designed to prepare students for professional positions in Statistics.
+The Statistics Department at Columbia University offers a Master of Arts Degree in Statistics designed to prepare students for professional positions in statistics.
 It can also be a path to a doctoral program in statistics.

 The M.A. in Statistics program may be taken either full-time or part-time.
-The full-time course is designed to be completed in three semesters: Fall/Spring—Year 1, Fall—Year 2.
+The full-time program is designed to be completed in three semesters: Fall/Spring—Year 1, Fall—Year 2.
 Students may also opt to take summer classes.
 Part-time domestic students may complete the program within four years.

 A student already enrolled at Columbia University for an undergraduate degree may consider the BA/MA option.
 Please read the section that follows for more information.